-Completed in 1926, the Astoria Column commemorates the city's significant role in US history.
+Completed in 1926, the Astoria Column commemorates the city's significant role in the history of America.
 The murals that wind up and around the column depict such important events as the Lewis and Clark Expedition, the destruction of the ship "Tonquin," the first Astorians, and the arrival of the railroad.
 A spiral staircase inside the column takes adventurous visitors to a viewing platform at the top.
 Whether you take that climb or not, you'll enjoy outstanding views of the town of Astoria, the mouth of the great Columbia River, and nearby lakes, rivers, and mountains.

 08 of 10

 Yet another Astoria attraction to make this list, the Columbia River Maritime Museum offers indoor and outdoor exhibits covering a wide range of topics relevant to the Northwest's maritime past and present.
-Early European exploration, the fishing industry, Coast Guard activity and vessels, and lighthouses are all covered.
-Considerable attention is paid to the Columbia River itself, including its many hazards.Continue to 9 of 10 below.
+Early European exploration, the fishing industry, Coast Guard activity and vessels, and lighthouses are all included in the exhibits, and considerable attention is paid to the Columbia River itself, including its many hazards.Continue to 9 of 10 below.

 09 of 10